 Ensure the public acceptance of such a new technology, without which the reactor is unviable

-Development, verification, and validation of an integrated computer simulation environment incorporating reactor physics, salt chemistry, process engineering, thermodynamics, and material behaviour
+Development, verification, and validation of an integrated computer simulation environment incorporating reactor physics, salt chemistry, process engineering, thermodynamics, and material behavior

+A detailed look into these challenges makes clear, these are worth a long term (international) research program to be solved.
+The maturity level of most of the technologies is in technical readiness level (TRL) 1 to 3.
+However, this could create the basis for a long term success of nuclear reactors as a major carbon free, sustainable, and applied highly reliable energy source.

-Besides the above challenges there are remain other hurdles to overcome, as a consequence a step by step approach is foreseen gaining operational experience, such that further developments can be made.
-Starting in a manner similar to the development of previous reactors, a small low power experimental machine should be initiated, which would lead on improved implementable designs.
-Such a machine has to be planned, built, and financed [16].
-However, there is experience on other practical challenges available from the EVOL project, there are already proposals made and published on solving the very high neutron fluences on safety related structures [30].
+Besides the above challenges there remain other hurdles to overcome, as a consequence a step by step approach is foreseen gaining operational experience, such that further developments can be made.
+Starting in a manner similar to the development of previous reactors hopefully with more modelling and simulation as well as digital design.
+Nevertheless, a small low power experimental machine should be initiated, which would lead on improved implementable designs.
+Such a machine has to be planned, built, and financed [25].
+However, there is experience on other practical challenges available from the EVOL project, there are already proposals made and published on solving the very high neutron fluences on safety related structures [40].

 5. Materials and Methods